Faithful Implementations of Distributed Algorithms and Control Laws: Indirect Mechanism Design

-\begin{remark} Unlike the Groves mechanism in the direct mechanism design, the indirect Groves mechanism does not generally implement the desirable strategy profile in a dominant strategy.
-We will see a concrete example in Example \ref{solconcept}.
-Weaker solution concept is the ``cost of decentralization" \cite{RefWorks:233}.
-In order for an indirect mechanism to be dominant strategy incentive compatible, every map $\sigma_i:\Theta_i\rightarrow \mathcal{S}_i$ has to be surjective (Proposition 9.23 in \cite{RefWorks:288}). \end{remark} \begin{remark} The set $\mathcal{S}$ can be extremely rich, since it is the space of all programs that can be executed by the followers during the course of the algorithm.
-For instance, followers are allowed to write a code to learn about other players during the algorithm to make future decisions.
-However, as an implicit premise for Theorem \ref{theoic} and \ref{theoconverse}, we must preclude the followers' ability to ``hack the rule of the game''.
+\begin{remark} Unlike the Groves mechanism in the direct mechanism design, the indirect Groves mechanism does not generally implement the desired algorithm in a dominant strategy.
+Indeed, it was shown by Proposition 9.23 in \cite{RefWorks:288} that an indirect mechanism is dominant strategy incentive compatible only if every map $\sigma_i:\Theta_i\rightarrow \mathcal{S}_i$ is surjective.
+We will see a concrete example of this fact in Example \ref{solconcept}. \end{remark} \begin{remark} The set $\mathcal{S}$ can be extremely rich, since it is the space of all programs that can be executed by the followers during the course of the algorithm.
+For instance, followers are allowed to write a code to learn about other followers during the algorithm to make future decisions.
+However, as an implicit premise for Theorem \ref{theoic} and \ref{theoconverse}, we must preclude the followers' ability to ``hack the rule of the game."
 For instance, the intended algorithm must be securely announced to every follower without strategic interventions by other followers.
 Similarly, the tax value must be securely computed based on the formula (\ref{grovestaxequation}) and (\ref{grovestaxineq}) without a danger of manipulation.
 Such interventions are actually possible if a follower has an opportunity to modify other players' messages \cite{monderer1999}.
 For the same reason, followers are not allowed to drop out of the game in midstream to escape from a punitive tax. \end{remark} \begin{remark} Direct communication links between the leader and the followers are not constantly required during the course of the algorithm.
 For instance, the main body of the average consensus algorithm in Section \ref{secaverage} requires only peer-to-peer communications among neighboring followers, but followers still cannot be better off by cheating.
 However, in order to satisfy the requirement of the previous remark, secure communication links between the leader and followers are assumed at the initial phase (to announce the algorithm) and at the final phase (to calculate taxes securely). \end{remark}